cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-checkra1n.md

 checkra1n is a [semi-tethered jailbreak](/types-of-jailbreak#semi-tethered-jailbreaks){:target="_blank"}, meaning it requires a PC to re-apply the exploit after a reboot.
 Click the link to learn more.
 {:.notice--info}

-checkra1n is capable of jailbreaking nearly every iOS device on firmwares 12.3 and above.
-It's currently only compatible with macOS and Linux but a Windows release is coming soon.
+checkra1n is capable of jailbreaking millions of iOS device on firmwares 12.0 and above.
+It's currently only compatible with macOS and Linux but a Windows release is coming in the future.

 Once the exploit is installed, you will have the choice of installing a [package manager](faq#package-manager).
 For this we will be using Cydia.
 You may already be familiar with Cydia, as it has been the default package manager for over a decade.